DeguzBelarus/paralect/README.md

 cd paralect
 ```

-- 3 Clone the server repository:
+- 3 Clone the server repository (from the root directory of the project!):

 ```bash
 git clone https://github.com/DeguzBelarus/paralect-server.git